derekleiro/fintech-backend/README.md

 # backend
-The back end of random-ly
+The back end of fintech-backend